Yahweh leaned back in his chair and stole a quick glance out the window. Mondays were murder in Heaven. Such a workload!

 “Um, sir… pardon my asking, but what are you doing?”

 Click.
 Click.
 Click.

 “Huh?
 Oh, well I’m fact-checking of course.
 Lots of fake news these days, Fluke.
 You gotta fact check.”

 “Ah, here it is!
 Ain’t this technology great!
-Okay, I see here where you did in fact do some praying, back in the day.
-Yes, yes… world peace… to be a better husband and father… your sick mother…”
+Okay, I see here where you did, in fact, do some praying, back in the day.
+Yes, yes… world peace… to be a better husband and father… your dying mother…”